 I'm an award-winning independent journalist based in Atlanta.
-I report for newspapers, magazines, radio stations and digital media outlets in my native Germany and the United States, preferably on topics at the intersection of health care, politics and policing.
+I report for newspapers, magazines, radio stations and digital media outlets in the United States and Europe, preferably on topics at the intersection of health care, politics and policing.
 I particularly enjoy writing and producing long form stories.
+In addition to my reporting work, I currently serve as president of the Georgia Pro Chapter of the Society of Professional Journalists (SPJ), the country's oldest journalism organization.

 In the U.S., my reporting has been featured by U.S. News & World Report, TIME, USA Today, KFF Health News, The Washington Post, NPR, Smithsonian's Air & Space Magazine, Rural Health Quarterly and the San Diego Union-Tribune.

-In Europe, I'm a regular contributor to the German national daily Welt, news website Spiegel, the German-Jewish weekly Jüdische Allgemeine, Technology Review, German national public radio, the Austrian daily Der Standard and The Times of Israel.
+In Europe, I'm a regular contributor to German national public radio, the German national daily Welt, news website Spiegel, the German-Jewish weekly Jüdische Allgemeine and The Times of Israel.

 Before immigrating to the U.S. I worked at Die Welt for over ten years, eventually as an international military beat reporter and later, as a foreign correspondent.
 I covered conflicts in Bosnia, Kosovo and Afghanistan, and military operations in the Pacific and the Persian Gulf, often working as an embedded reporter with U.S. and NATO troops.